-During the listening portion of the exam, students will gather in one of Peabody's recital halls and be played portions of 3-5 pieces selected by the Doctoral Committee.
+The Listening Exam lasts approximately one hour.
+During this test, students will gather in one of Peabody's halls and be played portions of 3-5 pieces selected by the Doctoral Committee.
 Each selection will be played twice with time in between for students to respond.
 All answers will be recorded via laptop/tablet in virtual documents provided by the Academic Program Coordinator.
 Students will not be graded on their ability to identify each piece but rather their responses to questions such as the following: